Fusion/nexus-zteo-com/content/posts/zigbee2mqtt-step-by-step.md

-It should get a couple weeks for these components to arrive after you order them.
+It should take a couple weeks for these components to arrive after you order them.

 [This page](https://koenkk.github.io/zigbee2mqtt/getting_started/flashing_the_cc2531.html) does a pretty good job of explaining how to flash the firmware.
 A few things that are not immediately clear, though: